 It was already hot enough to need sunscreen.
 The descent started nicely.

 During the descent

 We cycled fast through all the corners.
 Suddenly I noticed we were deviating from our intended route.
 That was strange as I hadn't seen any side roads.
-On closer inspection it became clear that the route I had planned went down over a dirt road.
-We had three options : climb back and take the correct road, descent further and take a detour, or climb back a little and take a second dirt road down.
-The dirt road seemed the fastest option The path was fine in the beginning but got bad later on.
-In the forest we passed a man collecting wood.
-He hadn't expect to see anyone and was quite shocked.
+On closer inspection, it became clear that the route I had planned went down over a dirt road.
+We had three options: climb back and take the correct road, descent further and take a detour, or climb back a little and take a second dirt road down.
+The dirt road seemed the fastest option.
+The path was fine in the beginning but got worse later on.
+In the forest, we passed a man collecting wood.
+He hadn't expected to see anyone and was quite shocked.
 The view was beautiful.
 There were bare rocks everywhere.
-After sliding down over the loose rocks with our brakes squeezed as hard as we could there followed a bit of trail-cycling.
+After sliding down over the loose rocks with our brakes squeezed as hard as we could, there followed a bit of trail cycling.
 We were happy when we saw asphalt.

 Long straight roads, we were going this way.